Malus baccata 'Columnaris': Columnar Siberian Crabapple

 Use and Management

 Pruning should be completed by late spring to ensure flower buds are not removed.
-Trees normally branch low, and need little training to develop a central trunk.
-Low branches will probably not need to be removed for vehicle and pedestrian clearance as in the species due to the upright growth habit.
-Crabapples need occasional thinning to eliminate water sprouts or crossed-branches and to open up the crown, to help prevent leaf diseases.
+Trees normally branch low and need little training to develop a central trunk.
+Low branches will probably not need to be removed for vehicle and pedestrian clearance due to the upright growth habit.
+Crabapples need occasional thinning to eliminate water sprouts or crossed branches and to open up the crown, to help prevent leaf diseases.
 This cultivar is very susceptible to scab and fireblight.

 Siberian crabapple grows in moist, well-drained, acid soil in full sun locations for best flowering and disease resistance.
-It is not extremely drought tolerant and not really adapted to alkaline soil, and not for extreme west Texas.
-Grows well on the Texas panhandle, where there are a number of apple orchards.
+It is not extremely drought tolerant and not adapted to alkaline soil, so should not be grown in extreme west Texas or similar environments.
+It grows well on the Texas panhandle, where there are a number of apple orchards.

 The cultivar 'Jackii', grows into USDA hardiness zones 2 to 7, has upright-spreading habit, grows 20 to 30 feet high and 15 feet wide, has pink-tinged white buds, purplish or maroon-red fruit, and is reportedly disease-resistant.
 There are many cultivars—be sure to select those which are disease-resistant.
-Contact the Ornamental Crabapple Society, Morton Arboretum, Lisle, Illinois 60532 for more information on Crabapples.
+Contact the International Ornamental Crabapple Society (www.crabapplesociety.org) for more information on crabapples.

 Trees produced on their own roots are preferred.
 Grafted or budded trees are more uniform in habit and performance than seedling trees.